 - Increase Life Expectancy at birth from 67.5 to 70 by 2025.

-- Establish regular tracking of Disability Adjusted Life Years (DALY) Index as a measure of the burden of disease and its trends by major categories by 2022.
+- Establish regular tracking of the Disability Adjusted Life Years (DALY) Index as a measure of the burden of disease and its trends by major categories by 2022.

-- Reduction of TFR to 2.1 at national and sub-national level by 2025.
+- Reduction of TFR to 2.1 at national and sub-national levels by 2025.

 - Reduce under Five Mortality to 23 by 2025 and MMR from current levels to 100 by 2020.